WFO-ID-pilots/text2matrix/README.md

 You can run the makefile to build all targets by typing: `make all`

+## Getting started

+Once you have set up the environment by following the instructions above, here are some useful documents that can help you navigate the repo content and begin development:

+[Content summary](content_summary.md): Summary of the repo content structure & how scripts work together [desc2matrix code architecture](desc2matrix_architecture.md): Summary of the code architecture of the `desc2matrix` scripts responsible for converting unstructured species descriptions into structured output

 ## Contributing

 Specific issues or enhancements can be added to the [issues tracker](https://github.com/WFO-ID-pilots/text2matrix/issues) for this project.
 More general discussions are also welcomed on the [discussion board](https://github.com/orgs/WFO-ID-pilots/discussions) for the parent project

-## _Help, I'm lost!_

-Here are some useful documents that can help you navigate the repo content:

 ## Contacts